almazgar/Corewar/README.md

 # Asm part is my part of code.

-# Corewar is a School 42 project.
+Corewar is a School 42 project.
 The purpose of this project is an implementation of the programming game “Core War”.

-# This project consists of five parts:
+This project consists of five parts:

-# Champion
+Champion
-# Assembler
+Assembler
-# Disassembler (Bonus)
+Disassembler (Bonus)
-# Virtual Machine
+Virtual Machine
-# Visualizer (Bonus)
+Visualizer (Bonus)

+To run use make